valohai/docs/source/howto/deployments/deployment-metadata.rst

 ..

-You can easily access the ``valohai-metadata.json`` file and read the details that you need for your execution.
+You can easily access the ``valohai-metadata.json`` file and read the details that you need for your endpoint.
 Inside your deployment code read the file and parse out the values that you're interested in.

 .. note::